Lockheed L-1011 TriStar: Operators

-One L-1011 TriStar is in service as of 2024 which is the Stargazer air-launch mothership, operated by Northrop Grumman Space Systems.
+Only one L-1011 TriStar is in service as of 2025, the Stargazer, which is used as the mother ship for the Pegasus, an air-launched orbital rocket operated by Northrop Grumman.

 Accidents and incidents

 The burnt out fuselage of the TriStar involved in Saudia Flight 163.
 After carrying out an emergency landing at Riyadh International Airport due to an in-flight cargo fire, a failure by the crew to carry out the emergency evacuation procedures led to all 301 people on board perishing from the flames and smoke.

-As of December 2011, the L-1011 has been involved in 35 aviation occurrences, including 10 hull-losses, with 540 fatalities.
+As of December 2011, the L-1011 has been involved in 35 aviation incidents, including 10 hull-loss accidents, with 540 fatalities.
 Of the four pioneering widebody aircraft (Boeing 747, McDonnell Douglas DC-10, L-1011, and Airbus A300/A310 family), the Lockheed L-1011 had comparatively few accidents and a better safety record than its competitors.